 A backup is then a good backup when the restore process is successful.
-Make sure you test your backups before something happens, and you lose all of your content!
-Depending on which method (1,2, or 3) you’re using to back WordPress up, restoring your WordPress site may be easier or more difficult.
+Make sure you test your backups before something happens and lose all of your content!
+Depending on which method (1,2 or 3) you’re using to back WordPress up, restoring your WordPress site may be easier or more difficult.

 Restoring WordPress Backups Using Duplicator